PoisotLab/ms_betacov_mapping/README.md

-turnover *may* facilitate the evolutionary radiation of viruses, matching previous findings that the diversification of bat coronaviruses is driven largely by host shifts (inter-genus or higher levels of cross-species transmission) and, to a lesser degree, cospeciation and sharing (intra-genus cross-species transmission; **Anthony et al. 2017**).
+turnover *may* facilitate the evolutionary radiation of viruses, matching previous findings that the diversification of bat coronaviruses is driven largely by host shifts (inter-genus or higher levels of cross-species transmission) and, to a lesser degree, cospeciation and sharing [intra-genus cross-species transmission; @Anthony2017GloPat].
 This diversification is not an actual risk factor for spillover itself, but acts downstream of a spillover event by increasing the random chance of the emergence of a virus with the raw genomic components required for the potential to infect humans.

 ![Extraction of a measure of risk based on the colorimetric space from
 @fig:trivariate.
 The risk is a composite measure of the color value and angular distance to the yellow hue, as defined in the methods, ranged in the unit space.
 Based on this analyses, regions at high risk of spillover are southeast Asia and Madagascar.](figures/risk_map.png){#fig:risk}

+From another perspective, areas of high host uniqueness and virus sharing (red-to-pink) could provide hotspots of betacoronavirus risk through mixing of unique viruses (via codivergence) and in turn recombination.
+Under our framework, such a hotspot was identified in Madagascar, where most bat species are endemic following evolutionary divergence from sister species in both African and Asian continents [*e.g.* @Shi2014DeeDiv].
+Recent surveillance [@Kettenburg2022FulGen] has identified a novel betacoronavirus (in the subgenus *Nobecovirus*) in Madagascar-endemic pteropid bat species (*Pteropus rufus*, *Rousettus madagascariensis*), emphasizing strong proof of principle in model predictions.

 ## Human occupancy drives different levels of effective risk globally